Seen these signs?

 The point at which the air cools enough for the water droplets to form is known as the 'dew point'.

-Everyday activity like cooking, washing, bathing or even just breathing releases moisture into the air.
-An average family of 4 can generate approximately four pints of water per person a day.
+Everyday activity like cooking, washing, bathing or even just breathing, releases moisture into the air.
+An average family of 4 can generate approximately 24 pints (14 litres) of water a day.

-Download a guide to the causes of condensation in your property and how to help remedy them.
+Download our guide to the causes of condensation in your property and how to help remedy them.

 There are several steps you can take to reduce the likelihood of condensation becoming a problem, however they may not be practical all of the time:

 These tips may provide a short term solution to your condensation problems but for a more comprehensive and permanent elimination of condensation throughout your home, book a survey or call us on 0800 0121 437.

 Mould spores are known allergens.
 Their microscopic spores are often powdery and become airborne at the slightest disturbance.
 These microscopic spores are then inhaled by humans and have been attributed (along with the dust mite) to being a trigger for asthma, dust allergies and hay fever.

 Dust Mite increase when properties remain damp.